 There are very few divine promises in the Quran that are unconditional, direct, and mathematical in their certainty.
 This is one of them:

 "If you are grateful, I will surely increase you in favor.
-But if you deny, indeed, My punishment is severe." — Surah Ibrahim (14:7)
+But if you deny, indeed, My punishment is severe." โ Surah Ibrahim (14:7)

 Not "I might increase you."
 Not "if conditions are right."
 I will surely increase you.
 Gratitude is the only key in the Quran guaranteed to open more blessings.
 And yet it is one of the most underutilized acts in a Muslim's life.
+Allah Himself describes the reality of this: "And few of My servants are grateful." โ (Surah Saba 34:13).
+Not most Muslims.
+Not the average believer.
+Few.
+The rarity of true shukr is part of what makes it so valuable.

 What Is Shukr in Islam?

-The Arabic word shukr encompasses three levels: Gratitude of the Heart — feeling the awareness of blessing, recognizing that everything good comes from Allah; Gratitude of the Tongue — expressing it verbally, saying Alhamdulillah, praising Allah specifically; Gratitude of the Limbs — using your blessings in ways that please Allah.
+- Gratitude of the Limbs (Shukr bil-Jawarih) โ using your blessings in ways that please Allah.
 Your health in worship and service.
 Your wealth in charity.
 Your knowledge shared for benefit.

-The Prophet ﷺ and Gratitude
+The Prophet ๏ทบ and Gratitude

-Aisha (RA) reported that the Prophet ﷺ would stand in prayer at night until his feet were swollen.
+Aisha (RA) reported that the Prophet ๏ทบ would stand in prayer at night until his feet were swollen.
 She asked: "Why do you do this when Allah has forgiven your past and future sins?"
-He replied: "Should I not be a grateful servant?" — (Bukhari and Muslim).
-The man who had been guaranteed forgiveness stood until his feet bled in gratitude.
-If anyone had a reason to say "I've done enough," it was him.
-Instead, he showed us that gratitude is not proportional to need — it is proportional to awareness.
+He replied: "Should I not be a grateful servant?" โ (Bukhari and Muslim).

 Three Things That Kill Gratitude